EOS-Mainnet/governance/proposed-constitution/EOS_Amsterdam_CHARTER1.md

 22

 #
+This means that if a party is obliged to ensure that this charter is applicable, it should also ensure that the arbitration system is applicable too.
+Typically this is done by adding reference to that system in the Ricardian Contract of in the other contract.

+23

+#
 An arbitrator can rule in accordance with the law or in fairness.
 This is EOS.
 We don&#39;t want legal small print that complicate so many court cases.
 That&#39;s why we choose for fairness..

-23
+24

 #
 One may have cheap and simple proceedings for simple cases (e.g. theft) and extensive (and therefore expensive) proceedings for complicated cases (e.g. the question whether or not block producers voted in an orchestrated way).

-24
+25

 #
 Appeal is essential in an emerging legal system.
 It is needed to align the various verdicts and work towards clear and predictable rules.

-25
+26

 #
 We believe mediation often provides quick and cheap dispute resolution;

-26
+27

 #
 There need to be a body that is entitled to decide on code and that further details the rules if and when necessary.
 Without this body all extra rules are legally amendments to the charter (as such extra rules would in fact be an amendment to all other contracts or constitutions).
 Such amendments would than all need a referendum since the contract is changed.
 That is highly impractical.
 Determining a &quot; lower&quot; body to further establish the community rules is called &quot;delegation&quot;.

-27
+28

 #
 In the event the BPs shall draft an agreement that is too good for them, they risk to be voted out.

-28
+29

 #
 As for the Sudo discussion: (if we are correctly informed), Sudo provides a way of exercising BPs powers that BPs already have but do it in a more streamlined manner.
 Such a system wouldn&#39;t be against this charter.

-29

-#
-We have discussed this intently.
-We understand that choosing an applicable law is contrary to the decentralization idea.
-However we don&#39;t have much choice.
-We cannot make a new order of rules.
-There will always be a law applicable.
-Law doesn&#39;t care about how international a system is.
-Law is being applied whether one likes it or not.
-One has only the freedom to choose his or hers applicable law (a freedom that isn&#39;t absolute by the way).
-If the parties do not choose their applicable law, such law will be determined by the conflict law system.
-Any gaps in the agreement are being filled in (or not) by the applicable law.
-So if one doesn&#39;t choose one applicable law, this might mean that this charter does not do what it is supposed to do because another jurisdiction may require specific texts that are not in here..
-The impact of the applicable law shouldn&#39;t be overstated.
-It just depends.
-Especially if the language of an agreement is unambiguous, such texts are probably be leading in many law systems and the result would be similar regardless of the applicable law.

 30

 #
-Any civil law system is in principle fine with us.
-However this charter is drawn up in accordance with Dutch law and we have a strong preference for that.
-Should we select e.g. Swiss law a Swiss lawyer will need to check this charter as well.
-Common law (used in India, the US and the UK) is, based on our rather sketchy knowledge, probably more problematic.
-We are regrettably not familiar with Chinese and the other Asian law systems.
-We look forward to any comments from that part of the world.
+ There is no applicable law stipulated here.
+That means that this charter should be interpreted literally in as far is possible under the applicable law found by applying applicable conflict of law.
+In the event of mandatory provisions that run contrary to this charter, the parties should try and circumvent those.That will not be easy.
+This means that it is hard to predict if this charter shall function in all jurisdictions as it is meant to.
+This lead to uncertainty.
+To avoid such uncertainty, generally speaking, it is better to choose an applicable law system aforehand.
+We understand however that the community believes, understandably,  that a choice of law would lead to too much centralization and to unfair advantages for some.